Back to resources

 Optimize Relationships

 Optimizing the relationship between suppliers, manufacturers, and customers means fostering strong working relationships through effective communication.
-This can include setting up systems for regular communication such as weekly check-ins or using cloud-based systems that allow all parties to have access to updated information.
+This can include supply chain managers setting up systems for regular communication such as weekly check-ins or using cloud-based systems that allow all parties to have access to updated information.

 You also need to be aware of potential changes or risks that might occur and have protocols in place to deal with them effectively.